Skip to content

 Management Fee

-Also commonly known as the Administration Fee, income from this fee is used by the Franchisor to manage the Franchise network.
-This generally includes managing suppliers, managing franchisees and the day-to-day business of running a franchise network.
-Again the fee for this will generally be around 5% – 15% or a fixed amount.
+Also commonly known as the administration fee, a franchisor will use the income from this fee to manage the franchise network.
+This generally includes managing suppliers, managing franchisees such as yourself, and the day-to-day business of running a franchise network.
+This will generally be around 5% – 15% of the weekly revenue or a fixed amount.

 Marketing Fee